ColumPaget/distroflash.lua/README.md

   * Salix 14.2                - has to be told to install from harddrive, and given both the device name and path to files on disk
   * Calculate Linux           - has been seen to install to a vm.
 Installer has issues with some graphics cards.
   * CentOS Linux 8.1          - has been seen to install to a vm.
 Installer crashes on some hardware.
+  * WattOS R12                - installer fails if live distro not connected to internet

 ## Runs live.
 Might also install from usb to hard-drive if you really know how and the wind is in the right direction